tanjoewel/TMS/README.md

 - Double checking the decoded jwt token with the database (username) and the request (ip and browser type) (done)
 - I don't think I need AuthError, so if don't need can just remove at this stage. (done)
 - Dev user should not be able to access routes meant for admin using Postman. (done)
-- Password field should hide the input (done on ST laptop)
-- **Refreshing the page invariably takes me to the login page for some reason.**
-  - This is going to need a lot of debugging, but I suspect we can get some insight console logging in the auth middleware. (i don't think it is the admin middleware because it also happens when i refresh in the task management page.) (it is not)
-  - New theory is that when we refresh the page it is setting isAuthenticated in the frontend to false. (theory verified)
-    - I have no idea how to solve this, so we might need to ask ChatGPT.
-The solution might be to use local storage, although its not the best it probably works here.
-    - This is also probably why the cookie still persists, because isAuthenticated is set to false before the `logout` function happens.
-- If got time

 - Change text of account status button to be enabled/disabled instead of "STATUS" (done)
 - Finish up create user

   - Need a way to store the fields that the user entered, the groups list and the account status (use Immer?) (done)
   - Need the group list to be interactive (done)
   - Fix the API body on both frontend and backend (done)
   - Username should not be case sensitive: backend (done, turns out SQL is already case insensitive, so by checking for duplicate username we inadvertently did this as well, or perhaps more accurately this is not a problem to begin with.)
   - Duplicate username: backend (done)
   - Password constraint: frontend and backend (Done)
   - After creating a user, should we re-render the component to reflect the new user?

 - Update user

   - Backend API (prioritise) (done)
   - Table rows UI (done)
     - Change account status to be a toggle after everything else is done
   - State management (probably the hardest part, there are multiple rows) (done)
   - Frontend API call (done)
   - Refresh component when API call is successful?

 - Profile page
-  - New API for it
+  - Done except for the read only email field, snackbars and re-rendering the component.
-- Doing an unauthorized action does not log you out, it just does not let you perform those actions
+- Doing an unauthorized action does not log you out, it just does not let you perform those actions (this is fine I think)
 - Snackbar for being logged out due to expired jwt token.
   - **Before that, if time permits we can move the snackbar component to the root component and have a snackbar context**.
 - New constraints